 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-Appropriated contributions had consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$8,533.4 million over the last 10 years.
-However, the most recent two years, FYE 2022 and FYE 2023, were notable exceptions to this pattern.
+However, prior to FYE 2022, appropriated contributions had consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$6,879.7 million over the last 10 years.
+Since FYE 2022, the appropriated contributions have been greater than or equal to the Statutory contributions.
 The baseline projections assume the State appropriates 100% of the Statutory contribution each year.